StatCan/NBL-CNB/docs/source/address_matching_process.rst

    Confidence Calculation <address_matching/confidence>

-The primary goal of this section is the cretion of an automated process that accurately matches as many address points to building polygons as possible.
+The primary goal of this section is the creation of an automated process that accurately matches as many address points to building polygons as possible.
 In order to achieve this three key datasets are required:

 * Address Points